izzy-robinson/msc-thesis/Bell Nonlocality.md

 8. The result is always given by $a=-(x+2)$.
 9. The result is always given by $a=-(x+1)$.

 Likewise, there are $9$ possible deterministic processes which might be followed by Bob.
 This means a total of $9 \times 9 = 81$ combinations of processes for both Alice and Bob.
-It would of course be possible to create a table of tables as we did in the CHSH case, however this would be a little unwieldy to actually produce given its $81$ elements; so we won't show it explicitlty.
+It would of course be possible to create a table of tables as we did in the CHSH case, however this would be a little unwieldy to actually produce given its $81$ elements; so we won't show it explicitly.
 What is important is that none of these strategies achieves a score higher than $2$.

 #### A quantum strategy